 Increased Platelet Consumption or Destruction – The Most Common Cause of Thrombocytopenia

 Increased platelet consumption or destruction is the common cause of low platelet count or thrombocytopenia.
 They can be seen in different medical conditions, and they can be divided into immune and non-immune-related causes.
-Lots of medications may cause your platelet to count low by causing an immunologic response against the platelets, namely drug-induced thrombocytopenia.
+Lots of medications may cause your platelet to count drop by causing an immunologic response against the platelets, namely drug-induced thrombocytopenia.
 Other examples may include:

 - Sulfonamide Antibiotics